-The principal element of the programme, and of assessment, is the 20,000-word research dissertation on a subject agreed by you and a member of staff with appropriate research interests.
+The principal element of the programme, and of assessment, is the 20,000-word research thesis on a subject agreed by you and a member of staff with appropriate research interests.

-Alongside the dissertation, you take three taught modules to complement your research topic from the list below.
+Alongside the thesis, you take three taught modules to complement your research topic.
+Modules are likely to include:

 Archaeological Theory, Method and Interpretation

 This module delivers a generic disciplinary introduction to how archaeologists investigate and interpret past cultural worlds and social life.
 It focuses on key areas of theory, method and interpretation, embracing a range of cultural archaeology, landscape archaeology, heritage and environmental archaeology themes.
 It is also designed to develop and enhance key practical and research skills, especially in oral presentation, teamwork and essay-writing.

 This module surveys contemporary landscape archaeology and themes in the analysis and interpretation of past landscapes.
 It provides an introduction to theoretical approaches in landscape archaeology, and how different kinds of landscapes and extensive forms of landscape organisation, social practice and perception have been recognised, investigated and interpreted archaeologically.
 Methodologies of landscape-scale study will be reviewed and evaluated in the light of theoretical frameworks, research agendas, and the impacts of investigative techniques, including remote sensing and geophysical survey.
 The course is delivered in both class contexts and through a field study visit to explore the design and application of fieldwork methodologies in a specific landscape setting, interpretations of the past cultural landscapes revealed, and their modern representation and construction.

 This module provides an introduction to material culture studies and artefact analysis in Archaeology, drawing on wider perspectives on materiality in related disciplines such as Anthropology.
 It serves to create a foundation in material culture theory, analysis and interpretation, focusing on current archaeological approaches to the study of artefacts and the materiality of cultural life.
 Key themes include classification and typology, technology, functionalism, symbolism, contextual analysis, agency theory and signification, aesthetics, and the material analysis and representation of artefacts in both research and popular media.
 The module comprises lectures, seminar classes, and analysis of material culture in class exercises and other contexts.